for a more sensical society

 But don't panic.
 This is nothing new.
 Down through history, those who wanted to dominate others and hoard power, always began by dividing and conquering.
 And one of the most popular ways to conquer a society is to destroy a nation's self-sufficiency and local self-reliance.
 In American Colonial times, the colonies supplied the raw materials to Great Britain's manufacturers, but were banned from manufacturing products themselves.
 The American Revolution was fought, in large part, so that the colonists could make their own products, as well as control their own destiny.
 Today, we have lost much of what our forefathers fought for, and we desperately need to get it back.
 WHAT CAN WE DO?

 Persuade your local government draw up and execute plans for "Emergency Preparedness", as well as to be "Locally Self-Reliant".
 Advertisements, Public Service Announcements (PSA), etc., should be used to educate the public.
 Government authorities also need to take 'land use' planning seriously and set aside land for farming, foraging, fishing and hunting.
-The sprawling suburbs can be re-configured into "towns", and property owners can be encouraged to convert their lawns into micro-farms or wild spaces, as everyday common weeds and non-native plants can provide a wealth of resources.
+The sprawling suburbs can be reconfigured into "towns", and property owners can be encouraged to convert their lawns into micro-farms or wild spaces, as everyday common weeds and non-native plants can provide a wealth of resources.
 We also need import bans and steep tariffs on foreign goods, as well as bans on foreign ownership of businesses, land, non-profits, etc., are effective ways to protect a nation's businesses.
 Foreign ownership is a foreign "conquest" of a nation's assets by any other name.
 Governments should also ban private or foreign ownership of public utilities, which should never be subject to market forces, in any case, as we all depend on them.
 Public utilities include: ports, water, power, electric, gas, roads, roads, bridges, tolls, communications, elections, money, etc..
 Some see 'protectionism' as isolationist and nationalistic, but that's not true.
 It makes sense for every nation to protect is citizens and resources as much as possible.
 There's nothing "free" about free markets.
 It's a race to the bottom, as businesses scour the planet looking for cheap, if not slave, labor.

 Too often, we make money, not sense.
 Money is probably the trickiest issue we face... with no easy answers.
 It seems that you can't live with it and you can't live without it.
 That said, money must be managed extremely carefully, like a stick of dynamite.
 Money offers such an overwhelming incentive for people to do the wrong thing, that it has become a real threat to the success of any society.
-Too many people will do anything for money, or conversely...do nothing at all and not speak up about important issues of the day for fear that they could lose their job.
-Frankly, our economic system can be considered a financial form of servitude, forcing people to play along even if they are completely self-sufficient.
+Too many people will do anything for money, or conversely...do nothing at all, and not speak up about important issues of the day for fear that they could lose their job.
+Frankly, our economic system is a financial form of servitude, forcing people to play along even if they are completely self-sufficient.
 So, it makes sense to minimize our need for money through local and personal "self-reliance", as much as possible.
 There is a way to live in a society where money is not involved, for instance, barter societies, but in general they haven't worked for larger populations.
 Maybe those kind of societies can be our goals, but in the meantime, it's going to take money to get people to go to work and do jobs that are vital to a modern society.

-THE US ECONOMY: A MIX OF CAPITALISM, SOCIALISM, AND PROTECTIONISM - The economy should serve the public good, not private interests alone.
-It makes sense not to charge people for certain things that benefit both society and business, such as education, training, and health care.
-But, it also makes sense to give people the freedom and financial incentive they need to create new ideas and products... within a regulatory framework of fairness and safety.
-As noted above, we should promote local self-reliance, set high tariffs, ban as many imports as we can, plus ban foreign ownership of land, businesses, and assets of any kind.
-GOVERNMENT BALANCED BUDGET: This should be mandatory for any country.
-America is now drowning in massive debt unlike anytime is history.
-And it's no accident.
-It's called "predatory lending".
-One way to destroy a country is to plunge it into massive debt.
-This was initially an U.S. strategy, but other countries like China have followed suit.
-And now it appears that we are the victims of our own mercenary strategy.
-Confessions Of An Economic Hitman
+END MOST TAX EXEMPTIONS, INCLUDING NON-PROFITS: It's become a racket for the rich and others.
+Some so-called non-profits, like PEW and Harvard University, are worth billions of dollars!
 WORKFARE, NOT WELFARE: Our taxes should not be used for people to be idle.
 Government should be the employer of last resort.
 It might not be the job of your dreams or where you want to live, but to give capable people money for doing nothing undermines society, as well as a person's self worth and integrity. ________________________________________________________________________________________________________________________ WALL STREET & CASINO CAPITALISM

 ________________________________________________________________________________________________________________________ PROPERTY RIGHTS & RESPONSIBILITIES